How Does LendingTree Get Paid?

 While 0% APR financing seems like a great deal, it’s not always the best option when you consider your budget and overall financial situation.

-• You’d prefer a used car: With a 0% APR deal, you’ll likely have to purchase a new car, which may cost more than you can afford.
-Generally speaking, a used car will cost less than a new car.
+• You’d prefer a used car: With a 0% APR deal, you’ll likely have to purchase a new car, which could push you outside your budget if you were eyeing used models.
+Generally speaking, a used car often costs less than a new car.

 • You can’t afford the car: Spending more than you can afford to get what seems like a great deal could put your budget in jeopardy.
 Even without interest, the monthly payments may squeeze out your other obligations.
 However, some incentive offers have long car loan terms — up to 60 or 72 months — which could come with lower monthly payments than short terms.

-• Rebates offer better savings: In some cases, you may qualify for a rebate on top of a competitive interest rate from the manufacturer.
-This could result in a lower monthly payment and overall cost of ownership.
+• Rebates offer better savings: In some cases, you may qualify for a rebate and a competitive interest rate from the manufacturer.
+This could result in a lower monthly payment and overall cost of ownership compared to a 0% APR deal.